 Many banks have a “reconsideration line” that you can call and ask for a second look on your application.
 Though there is no guarantee that your application will be approved, you can provide additional information that may lead to approval.
 I know many people who have been approved for a credit card after calling the reconsideration line.

 Time is of the essence when calling the bank to reconsider your application.
 You should call within 30 days of the denial in most cases.
+When you call, the credit card representative will review your case and ask you a few questions.
+If you recently moved or had your credit frozen, you will want to mention this to the representative.

 Getting declined for credit when you have an excellent credit score can be frustrating.
 Find out if you got tripped up by any of the factors listed above.
 Try calling the reconsideration line of the bank and explain your reasons.
 There is a good chance you will get approved for your credit card.